jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 "label"
     The OAEP label that is rarely ever used.

-These are accesible as keys to the dictionary :attr:`TestCase.other_data`.
+These are accessible as keys to the dictionary :attr:`TestCase.other_data`.

-Fortunately the defaults for creating a cryptor, :external+crypto:func:`Crypto.Cipher.PKCS1_OAEP.new` cryptor with PyCryptodome_ uses as hash algoririthm, mask generation function are the ones we are testing here, so we won't have to specify them.
+Fortunately the defaults for creating a cryptor, :external+crypto:func:`Crypto.Cipher.PKCS1_OAEP.new` cryptor with PyCryptodome_ uses as hash algorithm, mask generation function are the ones we are testing here, so we won't have to specify them.
 We can create the cryptor we wish to test with